karlkfi/kpt-config-sync/docs/user/overview.md

 $ cd foo-corp
 $ nomos vet
 ```

+If any issues are found, `vet` returns a non-zero exit code and prints error
+messages to `stderr`.

 You can also automatically run nomos vet as a git
 [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 In